Prof Neil McClure - Chair

 Duane works for Belfast City Council promoting outdoor activities.

 Alison joined the Board in 2021.
-She is the co-founder and director of Open House in Bangor.
-Open House delivers a month-long festival in Bangor each year, plus a year-round programme of events, and an annual placemaking vintage festival called Seaside Revival, supported by the National Lottery Heritage Fund.
+She is the co-founder and development director of Open House, which delivers a month-long festival in Bangor each year, plus a year-round programme of events.
+In 2022 Open House opened an independent music and arts venue in the former Court House on Bangor seafront, following a 7 year fundraising campaign, a £1.7m restoration project, and Northern Ireland’s first Community Asset Transfer.
 Her 20 year involvement with Open House has given her broad experience in managing a small arts charity, including fundraising and sponsorship, budgeting and financial management, strategic planning, marketing, governance and event management.

 Alison lives in Bangor and enjoys all kinds of arts events.

-Ros is a founder member of the Board from 2007 and a member of the Portaferry Presbyterian congregation.
-She served as Assistant Treasurer from 2012 to 2019 and still manages the GiftAid claims on behalf of Portico of Ards Ltd.
+David is a founder member of the Board from 2007 and a member of the Portaferry Presbyterian congregation (who are now Portico’s tenants).